Cutting a Pancake with an Exotic Knife: Further remarks on the families

 The next-simplest shape after the hatpin is the {\sf V}, and in~\S\ref{SeckV} we will analyze a long-legged $k$-armed {\sf V} for $k \ge 2$.
-The three-armed {\sf V} is particularly interesting.
-It is called a Wu ( ), and is included in the Unified Canadian Aboriginal Syllabics section of Unicode, where it has the symbol U+2A5B.
-The Wu has also been called a Boolean OR with a middle stem.
-The number of regions obtained from a long-legged ${\sf E}$ or Shah ( ) turns out to be the same as for a Wu, so we simply define long-legged ${\sf E}$'s and Shah's to be long-legged Wu's.
+The three-armed {\sf V}, \wu, is particularly interesting.
+It is called a Wu, and is included in the Unified Canadian Aboriginal Syllabics section of Unicode, where it has the symbol U+15D0.
+The Wu has also been called a Boolean OR with a middle stem (U+2A5B).
+The numbers of regions obtained from a long-legged ${\sf E}$ or Shah ( ) turn out to be the same as for a Wu, so we simply define long-legged ${\sf E}$'s and Shah's to be long-legged Wu's.